shaktipriya13/bk1/text.md

 ![1746533444293](image/text/1746533444293.png)

-## there are 2 types of writeing styles in js: common js and module
+## there are 2 types of writing styles in js: common js and module

 ![1746533707706](image/text/1746533707706.png)

+import wale ko ES6 kehte ha

 there are numerous types of responses that we can send:
 ![1746534075053](image/text/1746534075053.png)